-The parties hereby declare that they have entered into a Collective Labour Agreement on employment conditions, the text and the appendices of which read as given below:
+The parties hereby declare that they have entered into a collective agreement on employment conditions, the text and the appendices of which read as given below:

-The Collective Labour Agreement (CAO) of Dutch Universities is intended to implement the provisions in Article 4.5 of the Higher Education and Academic Research Act (WHW), insofar as agreed at the branch of industry level and it lays down the regulations on employment conditions for all Dutch universities, and applies to special universities as a collective labour agreement within the meaning of the Collective Labour Agreement Act.
+The collective agreement (CAO) of Dutch Universities is intended to implement the provisions in Article 4.5 of the Higher Education and Academic Research Act (WHW), insofar as agreed at the branch of industry level and it lays down the regulations on employment conditions for all Dutch universities, and applies to special universities as a collective labour agreement within the meaning of the Collective Labour Agreement Act.

-This Collective Labour Agreement is a standard Collective Labour Agreement explicitly indicating when and to which extent additional interpretations may be given at institutional level.
+This collective agreement is a standard collective agreement explicitly indicating when and to which extent additional interpretations may be given at institutional level.